MalcolmMcLean/babyxrc/Examples/readme.txt

 AudioTest tests the Baby X resource compiler's audio file capabilities.
-Audio data can get very large, so the full output file is not included, even thoughthe test samples are very short.
+Audio data can get very large, so the full output file is not included, even though the test samples are very short.

+Dataframes test the ability to load tabular data from an external source.
+Data is provided in the form of .csv files, and written out as C structs or matrices.

 Text tests the Baby X resource compiler's text capabiliites.
 We've added international support, so there's now an
 <international> tag that takes a list of strings or unicode